AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-topics.md

    >
    > The **Mark topic as done** checkbox, green dot indicator, and **Topics reviewed** indicator are visible only to users who can mark topics or review tasks as done.
 Authors and administrators with view-only access to the review task don't see these options or indicators.

-7. After you've finished reviewing the topics that you want to submit to the author or task initiator, select **Complete review task**.
+1. After you've finished reviewing the topics that you want to submit to the Author or task initiator, select **Complete review task**.

-8. In the **Complete review task** dialog, add a comment and select **Complete** to confirm the action.
+1. In the **Complete review task** dialog, add a comment and select **Complete** to confirm the action.

 ## Additional features available on the review screen

 ### Document view and topic view